Chen Geng: Biography

 When the Second Sino-Japanese War broke out, Chen was appointed commander-in-chief of the 386th Brigade, which he led in victories against the Imperial Japanese army, and his brigade was considered the best in China.
 In 1940, he led his brigade to Shanxi during Hundred Regiments Offensive.
 After the surrender of Japan in 1945, Chen's brigade became the 4th Column of the Shanxi-Henan-Hebei-Shandong Military District.
 He led his troops in important battles of the Chinese Civil War such as the Shangdang Campaign, the Datong-Puzhou Campaign, Linfen–Fushan Campaign and Lüliang Campaign, the Campaign of the eastern foothills of Funiu Mountain, and the Huaihai Campaign.
 The war ended and the 4th Column became the 4th Army Group, and Chen served as commander and political commissar.
 His troops entered Yunnan in 1949.

 At the request of Chen's longtime friend Hồ Chí Minh, he entered French Indochina to help Võ Nguyên Giáp launch a series of attacks on isolated French bases along the Chinese border in 1950.
-Back from French Indochina, he left for the Korean War and served as commander and political commissioner of the 3rd Army Group of the People's Volunteer Army.
+Back from French Indochina, he left for the Korean War and served as commander and political commissioner of the 3rd Army of the People's Volunteer Army.
 When Commander Peng Dehuai returned to China, Chen temporarily took command.
 He was awarded the military rank of senior general in September 1955 by Chairman Mao Zedong.
 His brother-in-law, Tan Zheng, who was married to Chen's sister, Chen Qiuju, was strongly influenced by Chen to join the Communists and became a senior general at the same time.

 Returning from the Korean War, Chen founded the PLA Military Engineering Institute in Harbin, engaging in the development of technological weapons.
 The school became one of the most famous universities in China in a few years.
 Because of his experience, Chen focused on China's ballistic missile and nuclear weapons program.
-He died of a heart attack in Shanghai, on March 16, 1961.
+He died of a heart attack in Shanghai on March 16, 1961.